Building Choreonoid-related Packages¶

 Note

-As for ROS-related packages for Choreonoid, there are also choreonoid_ros_pkg and choreonoid_ rosplugin .
-Since these are not officially supported at present, please do not install them when using Choreonoid in the way described in this manual.
-If they are installed as binary packages or included in the workspace of catkin, the functions described in this document may not work properly.
-If you want to follow the descriptions in this manual, please create a new workspace and install only the specified packages first to check the behavior.
+Other Choreonoid ROS-related packages include choreonoid_ros_pkg and choreonoid_rosplugin.
+These are not currently officially supported, so please do not introduce them when using Choreonoid with this manual’s method.
+If these are installed as binary packages or included in your catkin workspace, the features explained in this document may not work properly.
+When following this manual, please create a new workspace and first introduce only the specified packages to verify operation.

-Here is a brief introduction to vcstool. vcstool can be installed by
+Here’s a brief introduction to vcstool.
+You can install vcstool with:

 vcs help